Cold water and critical habitat for upper columbia steelhead

 To reach their home waters in Washington, Upper Columbia River steelhead swim more than 500 miles, overcome nine Columbia River dams and finally enter the tributary streams of the state’s arid interior.
-After Chief Joseph Dam, they reach the Okanogan river valley, which stretches out like a broad welcome mat of winding rivers, sagebrush-covered slopes and lofty peaks extending clear into Canada.
+After Wells Dam, they reach the Okanogan River valley, which stretches out like a broad welcome mat of winding rivers, sagebrush-covered slopes and lofty peaks extending clear into Canada.

 Here, steelhead face a new challenge: water.
 In fertile Okanogan County, farms draw heavily from tributary streams like Antoine Creek, leaving flows too low and warm for steelhead to spawn.
 Today, Upper Columbia River steelhead, including a distinct population unit on the Okanogan River, are federally threatened.

 No one knows the challenges these fish face better than the Confederated Tribes of the Colville Reservation, which have inhabited Okanogan Country for millennia.
 For a decade, the tribes have set their sights on buying a large ranch along Antoine Creek, a tributary of the Okanogan River.
 With cold water and critical steelhead habitat, Antoine Creek presents a tremendous opportunity to restore a lifeline for Upper Columbia steelhead.

 To usher this vision forward, Western Rivers Conservancy purchased the 2,524-acre Antoine Valley Ranch in late 2020 with a grant from the Washington Streamflow Restoration Program and support from The David and Lucile Packard Foundation.
 We transferred half of the ranch to the Colville Tribes and held the second half while working to raise the remaining funds needed to transfer the property to the Colville Tribes.
 In September 2023, after successfully securing funding through the Streamflow Restoration Program, we conveyed the second half of the property into Colville ownership.